ionic-team/stencil/BREAKING_CHANGES.md

 #### `'document'`

-Accessing `document` using `Prop({context: 'document'})` was previously required because of Server-side-rendering requirements, fortunately this is not longer needed, and developers can use global `document` directly.
+Accessing `document` using `Prop({context: 'document'})` was previously required because of Server-side-rendering requirements, fortunately this is no longer needed, and developers can use global `document` directly.

 - `Prop({context: 'document'})` becomes `document`